The Most Comprehensive Frequently Asked Questions (FAQ) about Massage Chairs in India with Answers

 Since massage chairs work on different parts of your body at the same time, you only need about 20 minutes of massage to get the equivalent of 1 hour of a human massage.
 Any longer may cause unnecessary stress on your muscles and in some cases even cause pain the next day if you are not used to massages.

-Don't make the Rookie Mistake- Most people that use it for the first time or use it after a few drinks, enjoy it so much that they keep repeating the massage cycles, even though most machines turn off after 20-30 minutes.
+Don't Overuse- Most people that use it for the first time or use it after a few drinks, enjoy it so much that they keep repeating the massage cycles, when you only need to use it for 20-30 minutes max at a time.
 If you are new to massage chairs start with the Quick Relaxation mode or low to moderate pressure for the first week for about 8-10 minutes in the standard position which is around 45 degrees.
-As you get more used to the chair and can handle the deeper pressure, you can start going for the Zero Gravity Position and longer massage programs.
+As you get more used to the chair and can handle the deeper pressure, you can start going for the Zero Gravity (full flat) Position and longer massage programs.

 Can I use the Massage Chair as a Recliner for relaxing to watch TV?

-No, The massage chairs usually have a back that is just a hollow space within a rectangular frame.
+No, The massage chairs usually have a back that is just a hollow space with no support except the rollers.
 The only thing within that is the rollers that move up and down.
 In the rest position the rollers usually move to the bottom, so there is nothing supporting your back, so it is just hangs without support and will not be comfortable.
 Just because it looks luxurious and comfortable, don't assume this is something you can curl up into and read a book or listen to music for a long time or fall asleep.
 At the most you can take a quick nap if you fall asleep.